apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Name.** A name for the zone.

-   -  **DNS 1 and 2.** (DNS 1 obligatory)These are DNS servers for use by guest VMs in the zone.
+   -  **DNS 1 and 2.** (DNS 1 obligatory)These are DNS servers for use by Guest Instances in the zone.
 These DNS servers will be accessed via the public network you will add later.
 The public IP addresses for the zone must have a route to the DNS server named here.

    -  **Internal DNS 1 and Internal DNS 2.** (DNS 1 obligatory)
-      These are DNS servers for use by system VMs in the zone(these are VMs used by CloudStack itself, such as virtual routers, console proxies,and Secondary Storage VMs.)
+      These are DNS servers for use by system VMs in the zone(these are instances used by CloudStack itself, such as virtual routers, console proxies,and Secondary Storage VMs.)
 These DNS servers will be accessed via the management traffic network interface of the System VMs.
 The private IP address you provide for the pods must have a route to the internal DNS server named here.

-   -  **Network Domain.** If you want to assign a special domain name to the guest VM network, specify the DNS suffix.
+   -  **Network Domain.** If you want to assign a special domain name to the Guest Instance network, specify the DNS suffix.

    -  **Hypervisor.** (Obligatory) Choose the hypervisor for the first cluster in the zone.
 You can add clusters with different hypervisors later, after you finish adding the zone.

    -  **Dedicated.** A dedicated zone is available to selected users or groups within a domain.
-Only specified users or grous in that domain will be allowed to create guest VMs in this zone.
+Only specified users or groups in that domain will be allowed to create Guest Instances in this zone.

-   -  **Enable local storage for User VMs.** Give the user the opportunity to provide local storage (physical storage on the host) for User VMs to store data.
+   -  **Enable local storage for User instances.** Give the user the opportunity to provide local storage (physical storage on the host) for User instances to store data.

    -  **Enable local storage for System VMs.** Give the system the opportunity to use local storage (physical storage on the hosts) for System VMs.

 #.
 Click Next.